gregglind/firefox-data-docs/experiments/off_train_deployment.md

     + Idea-specific messaging Study or Survey (So, so cheap!)

   + Optimize a preference value or configuration
-    +  Multi-arm preference experiment.  (**Expensive**)
+    +  Multi-arm preference experiment.
-    +  Choose the winning value and move to **Rollout**.
+    +  Choose the winning value and move to **rollout**.

-  + Complex probes, endings, surveys => Instrumented Shield Study Addon (Super expensive, boutique, high-touch)
+  + Complex probes, endings, surveys.
+Instrumented Shield Study Addon (Super expensive, boutique, high-touch)

-- The feature is complete / ready, AND you have fears that release will be "weird in unpredictable ways".
+- **Control Rollout Risk** The feature is complete / ready, AND you have fears that release will be "weird in unpredictable ways".
 You want to be able to 'turn it off'.
-  - Do a pref-rollout, targeting release in a version.
+  - Do a "Feature Gate". targeting release in a version.

-- You want complex targeting.
+- **Targeting**.
+You want complex targeting.

   - Hotfix addons
     + Example: target certain locale / geo combinations